Are you interested to set up your own business in Vietnam? Let’s find out what are the real costs of setting up a business!

 - Full time accountant: $250 – 350 / month.

-Please note that these labor costs may vary depending on many variables.
+Please note that these labor costs may vary depending on many factors.
 However, the above is a good bench mark in Da Nang.
+Something else that we always recommend to our Clients is to set aside a budget for marketing.
+As a general rule, you can think of spending 10 – 20% of your gross revenue on marketing.
+Especially at the beginning.

-As these are very specific to the actual operations of your business, it is difficult to put a price tag on them.
+The variable operational costs of setting up a business in Vietnam are very specific to the actual operations of your business.
+It is therefore difficult to put a price tag on them.
 However, you can think of the following cost items: sales commissions, direct labor costs, cost of raw materials used in production, electricity and water (also covered above), and tax.
 In Vietnam, corporate income tax is normally rated at 20% of your company profits.
 Value added tax is normally 10%.

 Contact us for more information